 - Encourage mindfulness.
 Meditation goes hand-in-hand with gratitude.

-A culture of gratitude won’t spring up overnight in your office.
-We’re so accustomed to grumbling and complaining, it can be hard to see all the good in our lives.
+A culture of gratitude won’t spring up overnight in your workforce, especially, in the current climate.
+With everything your employees have had to adapt to in the last two years, it can be hard for them to see all the good in their lives.
 But if you nurture gratitude within your organization, little by little, it will take hold, transforming the health and outlook of your employees.